Blue eyes: Is everyone with blue eyes related?

 2. Blue eyes don't have blue pigment

-The color of our eyes depends on how much melanin is present in the iris.
+The colour of our eyes depends on how much melanin is present in the iris.
 There's only brown pigment in the eye — there is no hazel pigment or green pigment or blue pigment.
 Brown eyes have the highest amount of melanin in the iris, and blue eyes have the least.

 So it's impossible to know for sure if your children will have blue eyes.
 Even if you and your mate both have blue eyes, that's no guarantee your child's eyes will also be blue.

-(Here's a royal example of the unpredictability of eye color: Princess Charlotte, the young daughter of blue-eyed Prince William and green-eyed Kate Middleton, has blue eyes.
+(Here's a royal example of the unpredictability of eye colour: Princess Charlotte, the young daughter of blue-eyed Prince William and green-eyed Kate Middleton, has blue eyes.
 But her brother, Prince George, has very brown eyes.)

 4. Blue eyes at birth doesn't mean blue eyes for life

 The human eye does not have its full adult amount of pigment at birth.
-Because of this, many babies have blue eyes, but their eye color changes as the eye develops during early childhood and more melanin is produced in the iris.
+Because of this, many babies have blue eyes, but their eye colour changes as the eye develops during early childhood and more melanin is produced in the iris.